Practical Intro to the Metropolis-Hastings Algorithm/Fitting a line II

 Let’s say you wanted to undertake the average distribution of activities that Melburnian’s undertake every week.

-• You go to an activity around Melbourne that you think Melburnian’s undertake (initialisation)
+- You go to an activity around Melbourne that you think Melburnian’s undertake (initialisation)

-• You do the activity
+- You do the activity

-• After spending an amount of time at the activity you randomly pick an activity among a list of nearby ones that you are sure covers the whole range of activities that Melburnians undertake
+- After spending an amount of time at the activity you randomly pick an activity among a list of nearby ones that you are sure covers the whole range of activities that Melburnians undertake

-• You then ask one of the natives whether they think they spend more time at the current activity or the random one you picked
+- You then ask one of the natives whether they think they spend more time at the current activity or the random one you picked

-• With a probability of the ratio of how much time they spend at each activity you either stay at your current activity or go to the new one
+- With a probability of the ratio of how much time they spend at each activity you either stay at your current activity or go to the new one

-• Repeat
+- Repeat

-And eventually, even if you didn’t pick an activity that was very good, you will eventually be lead to the “good” activities (equilibrium distribution) and start to do the same activities as typical Melburnian’s do despite only ever comparing two choices at a time “stay” or “next”.
-However, if this decision process only allows transitions between certain activities (e.g., people who go to cafes only talk to others at cafes), then some activities might be overrepresented while others remain underexplored5.
+And eventually, even if you didn’t pick an activity that was very good, you will eventually be led to the “good” activities (equilibrium distribution) and start to do the same activities as typical Melburnians do, despite only ever comparing two choices at a time: “stay” or “next”.

-For the Metropolis algorithm to work we presume that the proposal distribution, \(g\), is symmetric, i.e. \(g(x\mid y)=g(y\mid x)\), but this can be restrictive.
+For the Metropolis algorithm to work, we presume that the proposal distribution, \(g\), is symmetric, i.e. \(g(x\mid y)=g(y\mid x)\), but this can be restrictive.
 Some distributions that may produce faster convergence or better fit a particular posterior setup may not be symmetric.
-So Hastings generalised the result to allow this, by modifying the acceptance probability from \(\alpha = f(x^*)/f(x_n)\) to \(\alpha = \frac{f(x^*)g(x_n\mid x^*)}{f(x_n)g(x^*\mid x_n)}\) which accounts for any assymetry in \(g\) (I’ll go into more detail in a later post).
+So Hastings generalized the result to allow this, by modifying the acceptance probability from \(\alpha = f(x^*)/f(x_n)\) to \(\alpha = \frac{f(x^*)g(x_n\mid x^*)}{f(x_n)g(x^*\mid x_n)}\) which accounts for any assymetry in \(g\) (I’ll go into more detail in a later post).

 Metropolis-Hastings Algorithm

-1. Initialise:
+- Initialise:

-1. Have a distribution you want to sample from (duh)
+- Have a distribution you want to sample from (duh) \(f(x)\),

-2. \(f(x)\), manually create a starting point for the algorithm,
+- manually create a starting point for the algorithm \(x_0\),

-4. pick the number of samples you can be bothered waiting for \(N\)
+- pick the number of samples you can be bothered waiting for \(N\)

-2. For each iteration \(n\)/Repeat \(N\) times
+- For each iteration \(n\)/Repeat \(N\) times

-1. Sample a new proposal point \(x^*\) from the syymetric distribution centred at the previous sample
+- Sample a new proposal point \(x^*\) from the syymetric distribution centred at the previous sample

-2. Calculate the acceptance probability \(\alpha\) given as \(\alpha = \frac{f(x^*)g(x_n\mid x^*)}{f(x_n)g(x^*\mid x_n)}\) (Here’s the change!)
+- Calculate the acceptance probability \(\alpha\) given as \(\alpha = \frac{f(x^*)g(x_n\mid x^*)}{f(x_n)g(x^*\mid x_n)}\) (Here’s the change!)

-• And if the acceptance probability is more than 1, cap it at 1.
+- And if the acceptance probability is more than 1, cap it at 1.

-3. Generate a number, \(u\), from a uniform distribution between 0 and 1
+- Generate a number, \(u\), from a uniform distribution between 0 and 1

-4. Accept or reject3
+- Accept or reject2

-1. Accept if: \(u\leq\alpha\), s.t. \(x_{n+1} = x^*\)
+- Accept if: \(u\leq\alpha\), s.t. \(x_{n+1} = x^*\)

-2. Reject if: \(u>\alpha\), s.t. \(x_{n+1} = x_n\)
+- Reject if: \(u>\alpha\), s.t. \(x_{n+1} = x_n\)

-For the distribution that we’re trying to model we’ll use the Gamma distribution with \(\alpha=2\) and our two proposal distributions will be a normal distribution with a standard deviation of 0.5 for our symmetric distribution and a log-normal distribution with \(\sigma=0.5\) for our asymmetric distribution.
+For the distribution that we’re trying to model, we’ll use the Gamma distribution with \(\alpha=2\) and our two proposal distributions will be a normal distribution with a standard deviation of 0.5 for our symmetric distribution and a log-normal distribution with \(\sigma=0.5\) for our asymmetric distribution.

 Additionally, arviz can estimate the number of effective samples.